 Like all medicines, lactulose may cause side effects in some people, but many people have no side effects or only minor ones.

 A very common side effect, particularly at high doses, is diarrhoea.
 This happens in more than 1 in 10 people.

 Other common side effects, which happen in more than 1 in 100 people, are:

 - wind (farting and burping)

 - stomach pain

 These side effects are mild and usually go away after a couple of days.
-If they carry on, or if you are worried, talk to your doctor or pharmacist if the side effects bother you or don’t go away.
+Talk to your doctor or pharmacist if the side effects bother you or don’t go away.

 Serious side effects